 GeneCards Summary for RAC2 Gene

 RAC2 (Ras-Related C3 Botulinum Toxin Substrate 2 (Rho Family, Small GTP Binding Protein Rac2)) is a Protein Coding gene.
-Diseases associated with RAC2 include neutrophil immunodeficiency syndrome and chronic granulomatous disease.
-Among its related pathways are MAPK signaling pathway and Signaling by GPCR.
+Diseases associated with RAC2 include Neutrophil Immunodeficiency Syndrome and Retinitis Pigmentosa 47.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and Bisphosphonate Pathway, Pharmacodynamics.
 GO annotations related to this gene include GTP binding and GTPase activity.
-An important paralog of this gene is RHOH.
+An important paralog of this gene is RAC1.

 UniProtKB/Swiss-Prot for RAC2 Gene